 - Focusing on visual elements, like maps, arrows and guidelines ensure that all passengers can understand instructions.
 The emergence of mobile apps that use terminal beacons or Wi-Fi technology to pinpoint locations and show directions are increasingly appealing.

 - Using experiential and interactive technology can get passengers engaged with their wayfinding – a touch screen map in terminals, enabled with multiple language settings, can address confusion and anxiety over transiting.

 - Using mobile wayfinding that updates in real-time, passengers can navigate on the go.

 Atlanta airport had the most commercial passengers worldwide in 2016, with over 104 million crossing the terminal floor.

-With soaring passenger growth, airport expansion and change is the only constant for both operators and passengers.
-Accurate, more personalised wayfinding is increasingly essential to help reduce passenger stress and ensure on time departures.
+With soaring passenger growth, airport expansion and change are the only constants for both operators and passengers.
+Accurate, more personalised wayfinding is increasingly essential to help reduce passenger stress and ensure on-time departures.
 But with a diverse guest base, there is no one solution for airports.
-Instead, a tool set that leverages dynamic FIDS, digital kiosks and mobile app based wayfinding connected to real-time passenger flow data will enhance the travel experience for all of your passengers.
+Instead, a toolset that leverages dynamic FIDS, digital kiosks and mobile app based wayfinding connected to real-time passenger flow data will enhance the travel experience for all of your passengers.